Richardtugwell/lucee-fw1-simple-todo/README.md

 Demo: [https://lucee.herokuapp.com/](https://lucee.herokuapp.com/)

 ####Credits/Notes:
+This uses Mike Spragues began as a fork of Chris Blackwell's [railo-heroku-template](https://github.com/d1rtym0nk3y/railo-heroku-template) project.
+Recently, after [converting my fork of that project to Lucee](https://github.com/writecodedrinkcoffee/lucee-heroku-template/tree/905e19a9d863c504a86cd6a764a7a33805649546), I
 This began as a fork of Chris Blackwell's [railo-heroku-template](https://github.com/d1rtym0nk3y/railo-heroku-template) project.
 Recently, after [converting my fork of that project to Lucee](https://github.com/writecodedrinkcoffee/lucee-heroku-template/tree/905e19a9d863c504a86cd6a764a7a33805649546), I decided it had diverged enough to become it's own project and moved it to this repo.
 Many thanks to Chris for all of his original work and for inspiring this updated project for Lucee applications.

 This project uses the [cfmlprojects.org](http://cfmlprojects.org/artifacts/org/lucee/) Maven repo maintained by [Denny Valliant](https://github.com/denuno).
 Many thanks to Denny for his work maintaining cfmlprojects.org.